Login

 MARKET DRIVERS

-The direct net absorption reached 14,434 SF in 3Q24, down significantly from 1.3M SF in 2Q24.
-Deliveries have hit a 10-year high of 1.5 million SF with a quarter to spare.
-This unprecedented level of deliveries will not affect net absorption because the entirety of the square footage is attributable to the May Lee State Office Complex which will be occupied by seven state agencies.
+The direct net absorption posted -184K SF in 4Q24 but ended the year at 720K SF of positive net absorption cumulatively for the year.
+Despite the 15-year record high of new deliveries in 2024, it did not affect net absorption because the entirety of the square footage is attributable to the May Lee State Office Complex which will be occupied by seven state agencies.

 ECONOMIC REVIEW